 - ATA Tips for Candidates

-- ATA Style Guide for Translation Exams (Into-English Grading Standards)
+- ATA Style Guide for Translation Exams (Into-English Grading Standards) updated in 2017

 - ATA Practice Test Instructions 2017

 - ATA Certification Exam Overview

 - Practice Test for the ATA Certification Exam

 - Online Ethics course – required for ATA certified translators within the first year of certification

 - Rubric for Standardized Error Marking – used by ATA graders when grading practice tests

 - ATA Certification Pass Rates 2003-2013, 2004-2014, and Statistical Trends, by Geoffrey S. Koby, reblogged on ATA Savvy Newcomer

 - Rubric for grading – evaluation by dimensions (no longer in use by ATA graders)